jtyers/test.sh/README.md

 # test.sh
 Frustrated when your well-tested app is let down by much-harder-to-test scripts doing non-app tasks?
-Can't unit test your scripts because they're fiddling with things that existing unit test frameworks can't handle?
+Can't unit test your scripts because they're fiddling with things that existing unit test frameworks can't mock/stub out?

 If your script calls binaries like `sudo` or `mount`, or changes files in special places like `/proc` or `/sys`, how do you create a reliable test harness without resorting to using a chroot, VM or container?